zhaoren91/zhaoren91.github.io/_pages/about.md

 Her research interests mainly lie in affective computing, computational paralinguistics, silent paralinguistics, and digital health.
 She has (co-)authored 80+ publications in peer-reviewed book chapters, journals, and conference proceedings, which have received 3.5k+ citations (h-index 31).
 She serves as a Guest Editor in IEEE JBHI, Cyborg and Bionic Systems, and multiple Frontiers journals.
 She is an Associate Editor of Frontiers in Digital Health, and a Session Chair in ICASSP and EMBC.

-I will be joining Aalborg University, Denmark as a **Tenure-Track Assistant Professor** from September, 2026.
+She will be joining Aalborg University, Denmark as a **Tenure-Track Assistant Professor** from September, 2026.

 # Highlights
 * 07/2026: A paper accepted at MLSP 2026.